Wolfgang Liebe: Biography

 Starting in 1941 he was working at the aeronautics research institute in Prague-Letňany.
 After the war he was taken prisoner there and put into a train eastbound.
 Somehow he ended up in Belgrade, Yugoslavia and put in charge of the development of a high performance glider aircraft.
-In 1951 he was allowed to come back to Germany and got his Ph.D in aircraft engineering from the University of Hannover.
+In 1951 he was allowed to come back to Germany and got his Ph.D. in aircraft engineering from the University of Hannover.
 The thesis had the title “Reasons and Rules for Stall in Aircraft”.

-In 1955 he was appointed Professor at the Technical University in Berlin for “Aerodynamics of Airfoils” and retired in 1976.
+In 1955 he was appointed Professor at Technische Universität Berlin for “Aerodynamics of Airfoils” and retired in 1976.
 After retirement he continued research and received the Medal of Honour from the Wessex Institute of Technology in 2004 for "outstanding contributions to aerodynamic science and technology“.